dre1080/warden/README.md

 Handles user login and logout, as well as secure password hashing.

 This package requires the FuelPHP ORM package.
-It uses the Blowfish algorithm for password storage.

 ## Installation